Charlotte Nicklas is a dress historian with particular focus on the nineteenth century.

 She is interested in all aspects of the history of fashion, dress and textiles particularly in their influence on and reflection of cultural concerns.
 Her research has centred on textual, literary and journalistic representations of fashion in nineteenth-century Britain and America.

-Charlotte Nicklas is a lecturer in the History of Art and Design within the University of Brighton College of Arts and Humanities, where she has taught since 2006.
+Charlotte Nicklas is a lecturer in the History of Art and Design within the University of Brighton, where she has taught since 2006.
 Her main research interest is the history of dress and textiles.
 She received a BA in History and Literature from Harvard University and an MA in Studies in the Decorative Arts, Design and Culture from the Bard Graduate Center (New York).
 She was awarded her PhD from the University of Brighton in 2010.
 Her thesis examined the cultural contexts of the transition from natural to artificial textile dyes in the mid-nineteenth century.

 While studying for her MA, Nicklas worked in the Exhibitions Department at the Bard Graduate Center, helping to organise exhibitions on a wide variety of design history topics, including Marimekko: Fabrics, Fashion, Architecture (2003-2004) and Sheila Hicks: Weaving as Metaphor (2006).

 In 2004, Nicklas interned in the Department of European Sculpture and Decorative Arts at the Metropolitan Museum of Art, assisting with research about the department’s collection of textile sample books.